Thread (network protocol): Border routers

-Thread border routers are devices that provide bidirectional connectivity between a Thread network and other IP-based networks such as Wi-Fi or Ethernet.
-They enable communication between Thread devices and the internet or other local networks, which is essential for Thread networks since Thread devices operate on a low-power mesh network using IEEE 802.15.4 protocol in the 2.4 GHz spectrum.
-Border routers translate between these networks, allow for service discovery across network boundaries, and enable external commissioning of Thread devices.
+A Thread border router is a device that provides bidirectional connectivity between a Thread network and other IP-based networks such as Wi-Fi or Ethernet.
+It enables communication between Thread devices and the Internet or other local networks, which is essential because Thread devices operate on a low-power mesh network using the IEEE 802.15.4 protocol in the 2.4 GHz spectrum.
+Border routers translate between these networks, allow service discovery across network boundaries, and enable external commissioning of Thread devices.
 Without a border router, Thread devices would be isolated from other networks and the Internet.